plumed/masterclass-22-10/INSTRUCTIONS.md

 In the root directory of this Masterclass you will find a `conf.gro` file, that can be used as a starting configuration for your simulations, a `topol.top` file, which contains the topology information, and a `grompp.mdp` file with reasonable simulation parameters.
-You have also a `conf.pdb` file, that is basically the `conf.gro` file converted to PDB format, and can be used for the [MOLINFO](https://www.plumed.org/doc-master/user-doc/html/_m_o_l_i_n_f_o.html) action so as to facilitate atom selections in analysis.
+You have also a `ala.pdb` file, that is basically the `conf.gro` file converted to PDB format, and can be used for the [MOLINFO](https://www.plumed.org/doc-master/user-doc/html/_m_o_l_i_n_f_o.html) action so as to facilitate atom selections in analysis.

 ### Exercise 1a: Test with different temperatures